 What Do I Need To Bring?

 The navigation talk will be part practical.
 Please bring a compass together with the Ambleside-Coniston section of the roadbook and a map.
-You can download the map/roadbook from the website HERE or purchase them from our event shop page.
+You can download the roadbook from the event website or purchase a map and roadbook HERE

 Due to the recce day being completely full, there will be no room in the hall for extra guests.
 Please refrain from bringing friends and family to the talk.
 Dogs are also not allowed in the hall so please, no dogs.